Udayk02/cuda/README.md

 ## Day 1
 - learnt about cuda; cpu and gpu communication
 - parallel processing and kernels
-- cpu grid, blocks and threads
+- gpu grid, blocks and threads
 - memory allocation and management

 did not get into writing code yet.